Step back and take a hard look at your commercial property.

 Portions of pavers incorporated in concrete walks can help identify main entrances, crosswalks, and other areas of interest.

-This kind of comprehensive re-do counts as a capital improvement, Keffer says.
+This kind of comprehensive landscaping improvement counts as a capital improvement, Keffer says.

-In the quest to attract tenants, customers and visitors, you can’t beat a peaceful, beautiful common area.
+In the quest to attract customers, tenants and visitors, you can’t beat a peaceful, beautiful common area.

 In an office setting, it helps worker morale.
 Create an outdoor patio where employees can eat a sandwich, read a book, chat with colleagues and hold fresh-air brainstorming sessions.

-If yours is a residential property, know that tenants want to spend as much time outdoors as possible, for as much of the year as possible.
+If yours is an apartment community or HOA property, know that residents want to spend as much time outdoors as possible, for as much of the year as possible.

-Fire pits, outdoor kitchens, grilling stations positioned in a paver-covered common area are a big draw and encourage apartment residents to gather.
+Fire pits, outdoor kitchens, and grilling stations positioned in a paver-covered common area are a big draw and encourage apartment residents to gather.
+They’re all smart landscaping improvements.

 Patios are a natural addition to retail centers, too.
 Offer an inviting place to plop down those shopping bags and rest in the shade.